 Air fryers use a small amount of oil for cooking, but grease can still build up on the bottom after prolonged use.
 The best practice is to take out the basket or the pan after use and clean it thoroughly.

 By doing this, you prevent any grease from falling to the bottom of your air fryer.
 The cooking accessories of most air fryers are dishwasher safe so cleaning them after every use is easy.

 You can clean the accessories yourself using soapy water and a sponge.
 The grease can also drip down during cooking.
 So, while you have the cooking accessories out, it’s a good habit to wipe the interior with a damp cloth.
 Just make sure the fryer is unplugged.

 Method To Clean Baked On Grease From Air Fryer

 We are talking about a decline in cooking performance, formation of odor while cooking, etc. To make sure that doesn’t happen, you can follow the basics above.
-If it has happened, this is how you can remove baked on grease from air fryer.
+If it has happened, this is how you can remove baked-on grease from the air fryer.

 For a small amount of grease build-up, dish soap and a soft sponge will do the trick.
 If it’s too heavy and thick, you will need to make some extra effort.
 Take some baking soda and mix it with vinegar.

 You will get a thick paste that is very effective against baked-on grease.
 Now, scrub the interior with the paste using a toothbrush.
 Keep in mind, do not use any metal utensils or abrasive sponges.
 Doing that will damage the non-stick coating of your fryer.

 Just like any other appliance, cleaning your air fryer is imperative as well.
 Not doing so can compromise the cooking performance and reduce the lifespan of the air fryer.

 However, it is not something you should worry about because cleaning an air fryer is easy.
 Here are some handy instructions on how to clean your air fryer: